 Who pays for your car damage after an auto accident?
 Our Mini Tort lawyers can help.

 If your car was damaged in an auto accident, please take the time to look over the following questions about the Michigan mini tort law that our insurance lawyers frequently hear from clients.
-If you’d like to contact a Mini Tort lawyer from Michigan Auto Law immediately, please fill out our contact form with absolutely no fee or obligation, or call (800) 777-0028 for a free consultation.
+If you’d like to contact a mini tort lawyer from Michigan Auto Law immediately, please fill out our contact form with absolutely no fee or obligation, or call (800) 777-0028 for a free consultation.

 - What is a mini tort claim?

 - What if I was injured in the car accident?

 - Who pays for my vehicle damage after a car accident under Michigan law?

 - But what if the mini tort doesn’t pay all of my car damage?

 - If I caused the car accident, what protection do I receive under Michigan’s mini tort law?

 - How does the Michigan mini tort work?